AmineAML/Portfolio/README.md

 - Improvements from https://www.reddit.com/r/webdev/comments/hdaljc/scan_your_sites/
 - Learn from this Medium website article of tips on color for interface design from https://uxdesign.cc/tips-on-colour-interface-design-bccdc691eb72
 - Cool 404 website pages from https://optinmonster.com/best-404-page-examples/
+- Better use netlify.toml file which more useful rather than the _redirects and _headers

 ## Domain name